Kaimodo/screeps-typescript-starter/README.md

 # Screeps Typescript Starter Mod
 This will just be an modded / extended Version of the Starter.
-It's huge WIP 4 now, so there isn't rly a big difference at all to the original.
+It's WIP.
+It can be used OOB right now, anyway there is some more work 2 do.

 ## ToDO:
-* Get a Basic Structure
-* Add some Helper Functions
+* Fine Tuning

 ## Implemented:
 * Added TypeDoc for some Documentation purposes
 * Added a Tasks.json for VSCode Support
+* Added little Structure in SRC
+* Added a poor Basic Example AI

 # Screeps Typescript Starter